-Key measures include: (i) Individuals under quarantine to receive sick leave benefits and sick leave pay to equal at least the minimum wage until the end of 2020; (ii) Unemployment benefits to equal at least the minimum wage for three months; (iii) All children up to 3 years of age in families eligible for maternity capital to receive an additional lumpsum benefit for 3 months, starting in April, and all families with children to get an additional lumpsum benefit for each child for 3 months if parents lose jobs; (iv) 1 June 2020, Additional RUB145 million allocated for individuals who participated in a mutual aid program for the vulnerable from 1 April to 30 June 2020.
-Individuals will receive RUB12130 per month for April 1 to 30 June 2020 for each person assisted; (v) Allowed citizens to transfer free of charge up to 100 thousand rubles a month through the Quick Payment System (SBP); (vi) Social welfare programs/benefits are automatically extended for six months, and current beneficiaries don't have to keep demonstrating eligiblity during the six months; (vii) 24 June 2020, Decided to extend and expand support measures for children and young people during the coronavirus outbreak.
+Key measures include: (i) Unemployment benefits to equal at least the minimum wage for three months; (ii) All children up to 3 years of age in families eligible for maternity capital to receive an additional lumpsum benefit for 3 months, starting in April, and all families with children to get an additional lumpsum benefit for each child for 3 months if parents lose jobs; (iii) 1 June 2020, Additional RUB145 million allocated for individuals who participated in a mutual aid program for the vulnerable from 1 April to 30 June 2020.
+Individuals will receive RUB12130 per month for April 1 to 30 June 2020 for each person assisted; (iv) Allowed citizens to transfer free of charge up to 100 thousand rubles a month through the Quick Payment System (SBP); (v) Social welfare programs/benefits are automatically extended for six months, and current beneficiaries don't have to keep demonstrating eligiblity during the six months; (vi) 24 June 2020, Decided to extend and expand support measures for children and young people during the coronavirus outbreak.
 Parents and children under the age of 16 are entitled to regular payments by the Russian government.

 (i) 25 June 2020, Allocated RUB20 billion from the reserve fund to carry out preventative disinfection measures for small and medium-sized enterprises (SMEs) and socially-oriented non-governmental organizations; No amount/estimate: (ii) Interest rate subsidies for SMEs and systemically important enterprises; (iii) Deferrals on rent payments to all levels of government until the end of the year plus zero rent to the federal government for three months for SMEs in affected sectors; (iv) Budget grants for SMEs in affected industries to cover salaries at the rate of one minimum salary per employee for two months; (v) 27 May 2020, Allowed SMEs to terminate leases without penalties; (vi) 12 June 2020, Updated the register of socially oriented non-profit organizations (SONCO), which will be provided with additional support measures such as subsidized loans, tax benefits, and extension of deadlines for contributions; (vii) 16 June 2020, Automatically renewed selected permits and licenses across a broad range of industries for the coming year, to reduce the regulatory burden and costs during the pandemic; (viii) 15 July 2020, The Ministry of Economic Development and the Federal Tax Service began to provide subsidies to socially-oriented non-profit organizations (SONCO) and small and medium-sized enterprises (SMEs) to prevent the coronavirus infection; (ix) 22 June 2020, Extended the deadline for SMEs to apply for federal subsidies to cover costs during the coronavirus pandemic which was originally set for 1 June 2020 to 1 July 2020.